Skiwear company Moncler takes second run at IPO

 Moncler's chairman and creative director Remo Ruffini currently holds 32 percent of the company while U.S. private equity group Carlyle has 18 percent and holding company Mittel 5 percent.

-Moncler would join four other Italian luxury goods makers - Moleskine MSK.MI, Brunello Cucinelli (BCU.MI), Salvatore Ferragamo (SFER.MI) and Prada (1913.HK) - to have gone public in the past two years.
+Moncler would join four other Italian luxury goods makers - Moleskine, Brunello Cucinelli, Salvatore Ferragamo and Prada - to have gone public in the past two years.

 The company controls some other minor brands, but the core Moncler brand has been the main driver of growth, contributing around 70 percent to company earnings.
 The smaller names, including Henry Cotton's and Marina Yachting, have been spun off and may be sold separately, sources said.